Georgetown and Patrick Ewing are back in prime time at the Garden after shocking Villanova

 And sure enough, Harris’ final trip to the foul line was not a time for subtlety, either.

 “This is not baseball,” Ewing said.
-“I told him, ‘Look we take enough free throws at the end of practice, even to run suicides to simulate this position.
+“I told him, ‘Look, we take enough free throws at the end of practice, even to run suicides to simulate this position.
 Just step up there, take your time and make your free throws.'”

 And so Harris did, one foul shot rattling through the basket and another sailing smoothly.
 In tandem, they sent the Hoyas and especially Ewing back in a familiar setting: A prime-time game at the Garden.